Proffers, Reverse Proffers, and Cooperation: What You Need to Know

 Let’s walk through what a proffer is, the risks of getting it wrong, and what you can do now to avoid becoming another cautionary tale.

-What Is a Proffer and Why Does It Matter?
+What Is a Proffer and Why Is It Important?

 That sounds good in theory.
 But in practice, the rules are much stricter than most people realize.
 If you say something false, omit a key detail, or even misremember something important, prosecutors can: